PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 07:31:41
+Last updated: 2024-04-08 07:32:48
-Random Quote: Men call me Darkstar, and I am of the night.  -  Gerold Dayne
+Random Quote: I thought I was the inventor, but the greatest invention of all is the free gift of eternal life. - Rick Sanchez